redixhumayun/pi-rfid/README.md

 `aws deploy register-on-premises-instance --instance-name RaspberryPi-RFID-ID11 --iam-user-arn arn:aws:iam::your-user-id --region your-region`

-Tag the instance with the following tags: `location` and `environment`.
+Tag the instance with the following tags: `location` and `environment` on the console.
 Environment should be set to production or staging.

 [This document](https://docs.aws.amazon.com/codedeploy/latest/userguide/register-on-premises-instance-iam-user-arn.html#register-on-premises-instance-iam-user-arn-1) contains a more detailed explanation.